-Many companies are searching and increasing their demand for new, interactive, and easy to use applications.
-Where in the past this would mean diverging to native apps like an Android or iOS app, nowadays there is another option—the progressive web application (PWA).
+Many companies are searching ways to make their applications more interactive and easier to use.
+In the past this would mean moving to native Android and iOS apps, but now there’s another option—the progressive web application (PWA).

 What makes a PWA a PWA?

 PWAs work on any browser the user may use.
-I personally like to call them progressive due to their ability to work as a site on your desktop and as an app on your mobile devices.
+I personally like to call them progressive because they work as a site on your desktop and as an app on your mobile devices.

-PWAs scale well on every device that a user can access them on.
-In other words, users need to be able to read and navigate smoothly through the app on a relatively small device like a phone but also on a large desktop screen.
+PWAs scale well on every device.
+In other words, users can read and navigate smoothly through the app on a small device like a phone and also on a desktop screen.

 Fast and small

 PWAs should be fast—the average load time is 2.75 seconds!
-That is more or less eight times faster than the average mobile landing page.
-This is partly because they are small and use up only KBs of storage, compared with the hundreds of MBs you’d expect from a typical app.
+That is around eight times faster than the average mobile landing page.
+This is partly because they are small and use only KBs of storage, compared with the hundreds of MBs of a typical app.

 Offline usage or connectivity independent

-In order to provide a good user experience PWAs need to work while there is a degraded or even no internet connection, just like with native apps (at least most of them).
-In order to achieve this you can use an offline or cached version of the page.
-The browser should never show an error message decrying the lack of connection.
+To provide a good user experience, PWAs need to work while there is little or no internet connection, just like with most native apps.
+To achieve this you can use an offline or cached version of the page.
+The browser should never show an error message on the lack of connection.

 Though offline is a fantastic feature for stability and user experience, it only counts for 1-2% of your website traffic on average.
 Hence it’s always worth considering how far to integrate your offline functionality.